sktelecom-oslab/taco-scripts/README.md

 * label nodes for deploying OpenStack pods
 * make some necessary clusterrolebindings

+Install armada client to deploy OpenStack on kubernetes:

     $ ./03-init-armada.sh

+Deploy OpenStack:

     $ ./04-deploy-openstack.sh

+Make a vm deployed OpenStack cluster:

     $ ./05-init-openstack.sh

+First, populate environment variables with the location of the Identity service and the admin project and user credentials.
+This script also creates the necessary things to support launching instances and making them accessible.

+* Create private network
+* Create public network
+* Create router
+* Add security group for ssh
+* Create private key
+* Create virtual machine
+* Add public ip to vm

+Install monitoring elements:

     $ ./06-install-monitoring.sh

 ----